-• A soil erosion and sediment control plan has been submitted on Sheet C-6 of the plan set dated April 2018.
-Erosion control details are on Sheet C-12 and erosion control notes are on Sheet C-13 of the plan set.
+- A soil erosion and sediment control plan has been submitted on Sheet C-6 of the plan set dated April 2018.
+Erosion control details are on Sheet C-12 and erosion control notes are on Sheet C-13 of the plan set. - A revised Grading, Drainage, and Erosions Control Plan (Sheet C-6) submitted May 1, 2018 show a relocated fueling station that is located as far as possible from the Pleasant River or the unnamed stream

-Sewage Disposal and Groundwater Impacts
+Sewage Disposal, Water Quality and Groundwater Impacts

 - The existing building is served by an existing septic system which is shown on the plan.
 The new facility will be served by a new private subsurface wastewater disposal (septic) system. - A septic design with test pit information prepared by Brady Frick, LSE of Albert Frick Associates is included in the final submission.
-The proposed septic system location is shown on Sheet C-5. - A Groundwater Impact Analysis is not required as the on-site water supply or sewage disposal facility does not have a capacity of 2,000 gallons.
+The proposed septic system location is shown on Sheet C-5. - The property is located in the Pleasant River Watershed.
+The parcel directly abuts the Pleasant River. - This project requires a Maine Department of Environmental Protection (DEP) Natural Resource Protection Act (NRPA) Permit by Rule for proposed grading activity within the state regulated 75 foot setback from an unnamed stream located along the easterly edge of the site. - A Groundwater Impact Analysis is not required as the on-site water supply or sewage disposal facility does not have a capacity of 2,000 gallons.
 The sewage disposal facility is designed for 750 gallons per day. - A washwater collection system has been designed for two wash bay stations within the garage to wash up to 20 vehicles per day.
 A tank within the garage will collect larger sediment.
 A series of three (3) 1,000 gallon tanks will allow for the settlement of sediment.
 The washwater will then be recycled back through the system.
 Excess water will discharge to a 5,000 gallon holding tank that will be pumped periodically.
 Settling and holding tanks are shown on Sheet C-5. - The plan proposes above ground storage for 10,000 gallons of diesel fuel and 5,000 gallons of gasoline.
 The existing fuel pumps and tanks will be removed and relocated to outside of the Resource Protection District.
 The new fuel dispensing station is shown on Sheet C-5 and a Spill Prevention Control and Countermeasure (SPCC) Plan is included in Section 15 of the final plan submission.
+The fuel system will consist of dual wall tanks that are electronically monitored for leakage.